 Are you able to identify and align yourself with this deeper energy of courage?

 PS.
 We aren’t meant to do this kind of inner work alone!
-If you are looking for some resources and support on the journey schedule your session today.
-You can also read more about my coaching options here.
+If you are looking for some resources and support on the journey I invite you to read more about my coaching support here.

 Courtney Pinkerton, M.Div & M.PP, is a holistic life and leadership coach and the founder of Bird in Hand Coaching.
 She holds dual masters degrees from Harvard Divinity School and Harvard Kennedy School, is the host of the Summer of Meditation Challenge and publishes a weekly e-newsletter on real-world mindfulness practices.
 Courtney teaches regularly on the Enneagram, meditation, and conscious approaches to leadership and parenting.
 She lives in Oak Cliff, Texas with her husband Richard Amory where they try to keep up with their three children and remember to water their garden boxes.
 Courtney can be reached at email@example.com.